NiravTandel1407/Java-Programs/README.md

 # Java-Programs
-Java Simple Programs for building the logic
+Java Simple Programs for building the logic and daily exercises